KidkArolis/leap/README.md

 ### 0.7.0

 * remove dependency on Backbone.Stickit.
 Leap no longer cares about what dom bindings library is used if any.
-* rename destroy to remove to be compatible with Backbone, but alias remove as destroy for backwards compatibility
+* rename destroy to remove to be compatible with Backbone, but alias remove as destroy for backwards compatibility. `LeapView.destroy` is now **deprecated**.

 ### 0.6.0